 This park was first named “Marylebone Park”, and remained a royal chase until 1646.
 It was designed in 1811 by renowned architect John Nash and opened to the general public in 1835, during the reign of King William IV, but only for two days of the week!

-The main development in the 20th century was the creation, in the 1930s, of Queen Mary’s Gardens and its stunning rose gardens in the south part of the park.
-This is where I started my visit… 🙂
+The main development in the 20th century was the creation of Queen Mary’s Gardens in the 1930s, home to the park’s stunning rose gardens in the southern section.
+This is exactly where I began my visit… 🙂

 This world-famous garden was named after the wife of King George V and opened to the general public in 1932.
 At that time, the first superintendent planted a rose garden which was completed in 1934.